News

 Georgia on podium at Audi Australian IRC Championship Event - Sydney

 The second round of the Audi Australian IRC Championship Event for 2011 took place last weekend in Sydney.
 Hosted by the Middle Harbour Yacht Club, the regatta took the form of 5 windward-leeward races over the weekend, 5 and 6 March.
 GEORGIA (Botin and Carkeek 52) finished 3rd overall, behind HOOLIGAN (the former ETNZ TP 52 winner of the Audi Med Cup) and LOKI, the Reichel-Pugh 63, which beat us into second place at Hamilton Island last year.
 Fourth was the well-performed TP 52, SHOGUN, who finished ahead of LIVING DOLL (Farr 55) and WILD OATS X (Reichel-Pugh 67).
-Read more
+The Read more

 Fair result at Bay Week